 Symptoms of a detached retina

 Symptoms include the appearance of floaters within the vision.
 These are dark spots which appear to drift or float in front of the eye.
-Vision may be blurred and the patient may see flashes of light in the eye or a shaddow across their field of vision
+Vision may be blurred and the patient may see flashes of light in the eye or a shadow across their field of vision

 A detached retina is most often caused by a direct trauma to the eye from a blunt object.
 It is a common injury in boxers.
-Age can also increase the likelihood of a detached retina because the retina become weaker and thinner with age.
+Age can also increase the likelihood of a detached retina because the retina becomes weaker and thinner with age.

 If a detached retina is suspected the patient is referred to an eye specialist.
-They will observe the eye using an Opthalmoscope to view the retina at the back of the eye.
+They will observe the eye using an Ophthalmoscope to view the retina at the back of the eye.
 An ultrasound scan may also be used to see the back of the eye.
 Surgery is required to reattach the retina.
 This is usually completely successful and may only require an overnight hospital stay.